-Assistant coach J.P Valadares enters his first season at the University of Iowa this season.
-Valadares joins the Hawkeyes after three seasons as an assistant coach at Southern Mississippi, where he worked primarily with goalkeepers.
+Assistant Coach J.P Valadares enters his second season at the University of Iowa this season.
+Valadares joined the Hawkeyes after three seasons as an assistant coach at Southern Mississippi, where he worked primarily with goalkeepers.

 Valadares has served as director of goalkeepers for the Olympic Development Program (ODP) in Mississippi and also was part of the ODP South Region staff.